dmbarbour/wikilon/docs/AboutABC.md

         {$.AES} :: ((key * (sealed a)) * e) → (a * e)

 However, there are many challenges surrounding cryptographic sealing regarding potential interaction with lazy or parallel futures, value stowage, and garbage collection.
 And they aren't a good fit for some proposed [application models](ApplicationModel.md) with AO/ABC.

+### Gates for Active Debugging

+In [minimalist ABC](ABC_Minimalist.md) I proposed use of `{@foo}` gates as a basis for debugging.
+The behavior of a gate is configured at the runtime level: a 'closed' gate acts as a breakpoint, an 'open' gate just passes data, and a 'trace' gate will

+Our runtime can configure for every gate name

+Depending on our runtime configuration, such gates could serve as:

+* break

 ### Value Stowage